amilochau/github-actions/README.md

 ## Introduction

-`github-actions` is a set of GitHub Actions developed to help defining workflows for `milochaucom` organization.
+`github-actions` is a set of GitHub Actions developed to help defining workflows for `amilochau` projects.

 ## Getting Started